Job Polling

 |---|---|---|

 Start polling at 1-second intervals.
-For long-running jobs (video generation, renders), increase the interval up to 5 seconds to reduce unnecessary requests.
+For long-running jobs such as video generation, increase the interval up to 5 seconds to reduce unnecessary requests.

 const BASE = "https://api.wondercat.ai/api/v1";